jhendley25/generator-dyno/README.md

 $ gulp serve
 ```

-If you are ready to deploy the code you have written just build the code using:
+If you are ready to deploy the code you have written, run:

 ```
 $ gulp build
 ```

-### Getting To Know Yeoman
+### Learn more about Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.